Every brand has an ideal customer. Here’s how behavioral segmentation can help you identify yours.

 Either way, targeting the right customer can be tricky for a lot of brands.

-Whereas targeting used to be as simple as positioning a large billboard over a motorway or taking an advert out on one of the 5 channels on offer, the Great Optimisation has made targeting and segmentation a great deal more complicated.
+Whereas targeting used to be as simple as positioning a large billboard over a motorway or taking an advert out on one of the 5 channels on offer, the Great Optimisation has made targeting and behavioral segmentation a great deal more complicated.

 Now, the ways brands can drive users to their products are far more sophisticated.
 Aside from how there are far more channels of influence, modern brands can no longer afford to just think in terms of demographics.